Making Transactions

 flag to connect a live network.

-ape console --network ethereum:goerli:alchemy
+ape console --network ethereum:sepolia:alchemy

 This will launch an IPython shell: